 Purpose: This program is designed to prepare students for customer service positions in a wide variety of businesses.
-The customer service administrative specialist is trained in being able to help in all areas of customer service providing technical information and services to external and internal customers in person or over the phone.
+The customer service administrative specialist is trained in being able to help in all areas of customer service providing technical information and services to external and internal customers in person, by email or over the phone.
 A specialist will handle complicated requests where there are not always clear procedural responses.
-Customer service administrative specialists will rely on research beyond existing procedures.
-They will design and recommend changes in procedures to accommodate changes in programs and general guidelines.